Houstin0/project-Company_profile/README.md

 - Next.js
 - TypeScript
 - TailwindCSS
+- Google Maps API

 ## Features

 - **Company Overview**: View detailed information about NetWoods, including mission, vision, and services.
 - **Contact**: Easily reach out to NetWoods for inquiries and service requests.
+- **Integrated Map**: View NetWoods' location on a map embedded in the contact section using the Google Maps API.
 - **Services**: Explore the range of services offered by NetWoods, including internet connectivity and web development.

 ## Snippets